 The vast lozenge shaped Andredsweald forest posed a significant logistical challenge.
-This dense woodland stretched approximately 60 miles north to south and 120 miles east to west with no significant settlements, no east-west metalled roads, no cartwrights, fodder or food stores.
+This dense woodland stretched approximately 60 miles north to south and 120 miles east to west with no significant settlements, no paved roads running east to west, no cartwrights, fodder or food stores.
 Harold's army had few, if any, archers.
 Their chances of hunting 200 skittish deer or boar each day in the forest to feed the army were negligible.
 Instead, they needed to bring food and fodder with them and aim for a fast transit.